microsoft/vscode-python-devicesimulator/README.md

 ## How to use

-To use Pacifica, install the extension from the market place and reload VS Code.
+To use Pacifica, install the extension from the marketplace and reload VS Code.

 ### 1. Start with the “New File” Command.